bahrus/xtal-state/README.md

 1. Although an iframe gives you the ability to store up to 2M (outside of RAM?)
 (Firefox), the cost of holding onto an iframe is about 350 kb.
 So there is some overhead.
 2. Unlike IndexedDB, storing data in history.data can't currently be done asynchronously.
-3. Unlike IndexedDB, web workers don't have access to history.state
+3. Unlike IndexedDB, web workers don't have access to history.state (but help may be on the way with amp-script).

-To help alleviate issues 2 and 3, since we are not relying on this state management very much for binding between components (preferring direct passing via something like [petalia](https://github.com/bahrus/p-et-alia)) we can take some liberties as far as when to save to history.state, and for example wait for a window.requestAnimationFrame / debounce, confident that no one will care about such delays.
+To help alleviate issues 2 and 3, since we are not relying on this state management very much for binding between components (preferring direct passing via something like [petalia](https://github.com/bahrus/p-et-alia)) we can take some liberties as far as *when* to save to history.state, and for example wait for a window.requestAnimationFrame / debounce, confident that no one will care about such delays.

-history.state doesn't seem like a good place to cache reams of data, but only to save user selections / navigations, and to help manage global state where appropriate, in order to avoid lengthy prop passing.
+history.state doesn't seem like a good place to cache reams of data, but only to save user selections / navigations, and to help manage global state where appropriate, and in order to avoid lengthy prop passing.

 One of the goals of xtal-state is that it be scalable (think [Scala](https://www.scala-lang.org/old/node/250.html)) -- it can solve simple problems simply, with a miminal learning curve, but it can also be used to tackle progressively more difficult problems, each problem requiring more nuance and mastery.
 </details>